nickclaw/alexa-ability/docs/api/Ability.md

 ### `on(event, ...handlers) -> ability`
 Add event handlers to your ability.
-You can also add event specific middleware this way.
-Calling this function multiple times will __add__ handlers, not replace previously added handlers.
+This is simply a wrapper around `app.use()`, except the passed handlers will only be called when the handled event matches the given one.

 Each handler function must accept two arguments:
  - `req`: the request Object